A FANTASTIC DAY OUT FOR ANY KNITTER!

 - trying on samples and making sure you’re happy with how they look before you make your own

-- any of our kits and the first 5 balls of yarn
+- any of our fabulous designs and the first 5 balls of yarn

-- locally sourced produce for a super, scrumptious lunch (we do cater for special diets)
+- a fresh, delicious, homemade lunch created from locally sourced ingredients (we do cater for special diets)

 - individual tuition with Kari-Helene and Tracy